You are here

 Building Healthy Kids

-Did you know?
-In Hintonburg, almost 27% of children and youth live on low-income.
+Close to 27% of children and youth in Hintonburg live on low-income.

 What children & youth programs do you offer?